WHO53/docs.droidian.org/content/porting-guide/image-creation.md

 Summary
 -------

-Halium based operating systems use Android drivers to make use of the systems hardware. doing so can make the process of porting a lot faster and smoother.
+Halium based operating systems use Android drivers to make use of the systems hardware.
+Doing so can make the process of porting a lot faster and smoother.

-To do so it uses an Android container running a very trimmed down version of Android in the background.
-Then uses middleware and various patches to system software to make use of those loaded drivers.
+To do so, it uses an Android container running a very trimmed down version of Android in the background, then uses middleware and various patches to system software to make use of those loaded drivers.

-on GSI systems a system image which makes use of the vendor partition for system firmware can be used. but on older devices without a vendor partition (non-Treble), a system image has to be built from scratch.
+On GSI systems, a system image, which makes use of the vendor partition for system firmware, can be used.
+On older devices without a vendor partition (pre-Treble), a device-specific system image has to be built.

 Currently this method only works on devices with Android 9 (halium-9.0).
 As an example a device released with Android 7 but with Android 9 ported to the device.